sundeepbassi/djangopetblog/README.md

 ### Development Planes

-The blog will allow the user to{
+The blog will allow the user to:

-  - To see and read posts about pets and animal welfare.
+  - See and read posts about pets and animal welfare.

   - To have the opportunity to register and sign up as a user.